linuxus/ground-truth/README.md

 # LAB 1: Image classification transfer learning
+## Introduction

-This notebook `Imageclassification-transfer-learning-highlevel.ipynb` lab is an end-2-end system for image classification fine-tuning using a pre-trained resnet model on imagenet dataset.
-Caltech-256 dataset is used as a transfer learning dataset.
+  This lab is an end-2-end image classification.
+In this lab you'll learn how to fine-tuning using an existing pre-trained machine learning model on a different images dataset.
+The images dataset is called Caltech-256 dataset is used as a transfer learning dataset.
 In this lab, you will use the Amazon sagemaker image classification algorithm in transfer learning mode to fine-tune a pre-trained model (trained on imagenet data) to learn to classify a new dataset.

-In particular, the pre-trained model will be fine-tuned using caltech-256 dataset..
+  The pre-trained model will be fine-tuned using caltech-256 dataset.
 Once the training is complete, the notebook shows how to host the trained model for inference.
+You'll be sending to the inference endpoint unseen images get a predition from the model you've trained.

 ## 1. Create a SageMaker notebook instance